3DStreet/3dstreet-assets-source/README.md

-# 3dstreet-assets
+# 3dstreet-assets-source
-This repository contains the source files and published 3d assets for [3DStreet](https://www.3d.st/), an open-source web-based tool for visualizing safer streets.
+This repository contains the source files and published 3d assets for [3DStreet](https://www.3dstreet.org/), an open-source web-based tool for visualizing safer streets.

+## License
+Objects are licensed CC-BY-NC-SA (Creative Commons Non-Commercial Share Alike) unless otherwise noted.
+See the LICENSE file for details

 ## Installation
 Simply clone the repo and work directly on the included Blender files.